 A local jurisdiction name-based check or level 1 background check reveals criminal history search records from the county or state, including warrants, recent arrests, convictions, and incarceration records.

-Follow these steps showing how to get a copy of your criminal record on file:
+Follow these steps showing ways of obtaining a copy of your criminal history on file:

 Step 1.
 Check Local Court Records (Visit County and State Court Clerks)